alexbabits/entropy-oracle/README.md

 Why can't we just use `block.prevrandao`?
 The randao value here is always taken from the immediate previous block that the transaction will be executed in.
 This means anyone can write a malicious contract to revert their transaction call until the random number is beneficial.
 See PoC and more here: https://medium.com/@alexbabits/why-block-prevrandao-is-a-useless-dangerous-trap-and-how-to-fix-it-5367ed3c6dfc

+Why do we need to use a future block?
+By associating randomnness generation with a future block, this thwarts the gaming attempts above.
+Once a future block like `block.number + 128` is associated with a user, the randomness is unknown and "locked in" at that point.
+The user is also frozen until they use that specific random number, rather than having an infinite number of attempts to wait for a favorable number.

 See notes and randomness related discussions here:
 * EIP 4399: https://ethereum-magicians.org/t/eip-4399-supplant-difficulty-opcode-with-random/7368
 * RANDAO(n): https://ethereum-magicians.org/t/expanding-eip-4399-prevrandao-with-randao-n/19741/11